By: Sharon Aron Baron

 Mr. Isacson, who had lived in retirement in Fort Lauderdale in recent years, had been suffering from cancer, said his daughter, Dale Bloom, of Rye Brook, N.Y.

 Mr. Isacson’s tenure in Congress was brief but eventful.
-It began on Feb.
-17, 1948, when he won a special election from the 24th District after the incumbent was named a judge.
-It effectively ended the following November when he was beaten by the more mainstream politicians he had confounded.
+It began on February 17, 1948, when he won a special election from the 24th District after the incumbent was named a judge.
+It effectively ended the following November when he was defeated by the more mainstream politicians he had confounded.

 The political post-mortems found several reasons for Mr. Isacson’s triumph.
 His district was a poor one and ethnically mixed — fertile ground, it seemed, for an American Labor candidate.
 Mr. Isacson had been a member since the party was founded in 1936 to advance the cause of trade unions.

 Then, too, about half the people in the district were Jewish, and Mr. Isacson was an early and vigorous supporter of the new country of Israel.

 Perhaps just as important, Mr. Isacson concentrated his law practice on labor and tenant cases, making him well known to many district residents even before he and his wife, Rose, went door to door ringing doorbells.

 Nor was he a political neophyte.
 He had been elected to the New York State Assembly on the Republican and American Labor Party tickets in 1944.
 A year later, he ran unsuccessfully on the American Labor Party line for Bronx borough president.

 Seeking reelection to the Assembly in 1946, he was denied endorsement by Republican leaders, so he ran in the Republican and Democratic primaries.
 He lost in the primaries and lost in the general election when he ran only on the American Labor Party line.